 - Bring appropriate photo identification with you

-A University of Surrey campus card is adequate, otherwise please provide valid photo ID such as driving license/passport and proof of address.
+Please provide valid photo ID such as driving licence/passport and proof of address.

 - Register/Log in at the Ask Me desk on Level 1